 Both are at 700 Green Valley Parkway in Green Valley Park at the west end of West Main in Payson.

-The Rim Country Museum is an historical representation of the Rim Country, beginning with an Apache Dwelling and continuing through approximately 1960.
-It includes a working miniature sawmill, artifacts from the U.S. Army presence, a replica of a mining tunnel, a blacksmith shop, a still from Prohibition days when people came from as far away as California for some Payson Dew, plus rotating exhibits.
+The Rim Country Museum is a historical representation of the Rim Country, beginning with an Apache dwelling and continuing through approximately 1960.
+It includes a working miniature sawmill, artifacts from the U.S. Army presence, a replica of a mining tunnel, a blacksmith shop, a still from Prohibition days, when people came from as far away as California for some Payson Dew, plus rotating exhibits.